ayaangrover/ayaangrobot/README.md

 Need help?
 Email [ayaangrobot-aaaaowlmjut7p3xbifcpxxhxny@hackclub.slack.com](mailto:ayaangrobot-aaaaowlmjut7p3xbifcpxxhxny@hackclub.slack.com)!
 We'll (usually) respond within hours.

-AI used for debugging, resolving some errors, and helping me get the tts api request working(i asked it to research how to do it and whether i needed a node.js server or not).
+I used AI to do 3 things: help me debug(I'm new to typescript), get the tts api request working(I didn't know whether I needed a node server or I should use API routes), and help me resolve some errors(npm issues and incompatibility)

 Loader and Google icons are from react-icons.
 The Google Logo is a trademark of Google.